Clark2309/Geocaching-Helper/README.md

 * make calculations on every csv value
 * get cache information from web site (perhaps)
 * build gpx with corrected coordiantes for import in L4C (hopefully)

+### GPX-File
+With this class it's possible to read from gpx files, modify some values and export the the results into a new gpx file that can be imported in e.g. L4C.